gerryguy311/Free_CyberSecurity_Professional_Development_Resources/README.md

 * **The Hacker News** - The Hacker News (THN) is a leading, trusted, widely-acknowledged dedicated cybersecurity news platform, attracting over 8 million monthly readers including IT professionals, researchers, hackers, technologists, and enthusiasts. https://thehackernews.com

 * **SecuriTeam** - A free and independent source of vulnerability information. https://securiteam.com/

+## Virtual Networking Meets

+* **Cybersecurity Mentoring Hub** Global session conducted over webex with a discussion/presentation on cybersecurity topic from within the community.
+Regular shoutouts on LinkedIn. https://cybersecmentorship.org/

+* **MeetCyber** Regular sessions conducted over crowdcast, can be a training or a workshop, excellent networking and learning opportunities. https://meetcyber.net/

 ## TBD Section (Maybe References or Tools) _work in progress down here_
 * **Exploit Database** - The Exploit Database is maintained by Offensive Security, an information security training company that provides various Information Security Certifications as well as high end penetration testing services. https://www.exploit-db.com/